 If you would like to sign up for my newsletter (which focuses primarily on my whimsical art), please click here to go to my homepage where you may sign up.
 Thank you!

-This blog page represents my own piano arrangements created off of others' tunes.
+This blog page represents my own original compositions as well as piano arrangements created off of others' tunes.
 I took 7 years of piano lessons throughout my childhood and have played off and on in my adult life.
 My piano is an 1884 Ivers & Pond Upright Grand, made in Boston, which I had refinished and rebuilt about 24 years ago.